A Design Framework that Unifies 6G Modulation Schemes for Double Selectivity: Signaling over Doubly-Selective Channels

-We now show how to model various modulation schemes proposed in the literature using the system model in~\eqref{eq:prelim5}.
+We now present examples of various modulation schemes proposed in the literature using the system model in~\eqref{eq:prelim5}.
 To that end, we assume a time-frequency (equivalently, delay-Doppler) frame with $M$ subcarriers (delay bins) spaced apart at $\Delta f$, such that $B = M \Delta f$, and $N$ symbols (Doppler bins) of duration $\nicefrac{1}{\Delta f}$ each, such that $T = \nicefrac{N}{\Delta f}$.
 Hence, $BT = MN$.